elves/elvish/website/ref/language.md

 The form consists of an optional destination FD (like `2`), a redirection operator (like `>`) and a filename (like `error.log`):

 -   The **destination fd** determines which FD to modify.
-If absent, it is determined from the redirection operator.
-If present, there must be no space between the fd and the redirection operator.
-(Otherwise Elvish parses it as an argument.)
+It can be given either as a number, or one of `stdin`, `stdout` and `stderr`.
+There must be no space between the FD and the redirection operator; otherwise Elvish will parse it as an argument.

+    The destination FD can be omitted, in which case it is inferred from the redirection operator.

--   The **redirection operator** determines the mode to open the file, and the destination fd if it is not explicitly specified.
+-   The **redirection operator** determines the mode to open the file, and the destination FD if it is not explicitly specified.

 -   The **filename** names the file to open.